Skip to main content

 Linen Hire Service for Hotels, Restaurants and Events: What Is Included

-What Is a Linen Hire Service?
+What Does a Linen Hire Service Include?

-Bed Linen
+Bed Linen and Towels

 Table Linen

-Kitchen and Chef Linen
+Kitchen and Catering Linen

 Who Uses a Linen Hire Service?